New Jersey Adoption Law

 The Act notes that if the child sought to be adopted is ten years or over, the appearance of the child may be required at the final adoption hearing.
 An exception may be made for good cause, and the child’s wishes concerning the adoption shall be given consideration if the child is of sufficient mental capacity to form an intelligent preference regarding the adoption.
 N.J.S.A.
 9:3-49.
 Furthermore, the Act has provided for several checks and procedures when an adoption occurs out of New Jersey or when done privately.

 In 1988, the New Jersey Supreme Court looked into the legitimacy of these agreements in the case Matter of Baby M, 109 NJ 396 (1988), and determined that these contracts are generally unenforceable.
 However, the Court noted that where there is no compensation between the parties and the carrier is not the contributor of the egg, the contract may be legally binding.
 Since 1988, the legislature has made numerous attempts to regulate surrogacy agreements.
-However, in more recent years, legislative attempts have been vetoed.
+In more recent years, legislative attempts have been vetoed.
 It is likely to be a continued topic of discourse until legislation is passed enacting statutory regulations.

-If you are interested in the process of adoption or looking for more information about surrogacy, be sure to contact Sandelands Eyet LLP at (908) 470-1200 to get in contact with our highly trained attorneys.
+Bringing a child into your home through either adoption or surrogacy can be an exciting time for all parties involved.
+New Jersey adoption attorneys must stay on top of the changing developments in the case law and legislative actions.
+If you are interested in the process of adoption or seek more information about surrogacy, be sure to contact Sandelands Eyet LLP at (908) 470-1200 to get in touch with our legal team.
 Our Partners have been selected for the 2019 Super Lawyers Rising Stars List.